Alcarohtar/TelegramCalendar/README.md

   Time start and time end are optional
 - R: means "remove".
 To remove an instance from calendar you can write R id (EX: R 5).
 You can also write more than one event to remove (EX: R 2 5 19)
   It is possible to remove all calendar with R all command
+- On last commit there is a new functionality.
+Every morning at 7:45 a notification is sent if an Expired or Expired_Today event is found

 ***Please let me know if something is not clear, if some bugs happen or if you think it could be improved***
 ***It has been tested on linux os and MacOs.
 New tests on will be done soon.***